Predicting how England vs Wales will play out

 What is the team news?

-Gareth Southgate is not expected to make wholesale changes to his side despite England’s strong position in Group B, but Kyle Walker and Jordan Henderson are set to make ther first starts of the World Cup.
+Gareth Southgate could make several changes to his side despite England’s strong position in Group B, with Kyle Walker and Jordan Henderson set to make their first starts of the World Cup.

-The duo are likely to come in for Kieran Trippier and Jude Bellingham, respectively.
+The duo are likely to come in for Kieran Trippier and Mason Mount, respectively.
 Elsewhere, Southgate is set to resist the temptation to rest captain Harry Kane ahead of the knockout stages but could make other changes in his attack.

-Jack Grealish and Marcus Rashford will be hoping to start, as will Phil Foden after he was controversially left on the bench during the goalless draw with the USA.
+Marcus Rashford is tipped to start, as is Phil Foden, after he was controversially left on the bench during the goalless draw with the USA.
 England have no suspension risks as they have not received a single booking so far.

 Wales will be without goalkeeper Wayne Hennessey following his red card against Iran.
 Gareth Bale and Aaron Ramsey were poor in the 2-0 defeat but should stay in the side and Joe Allen could start after returning from the bench after injury.